 To establish institutional oversight and to comply with federal and state laws and regulations pertaining to the care and use of animals.
-The University of Illinois at Urbana-Champaign is registered with the Secretary of Agriculture as a research facility in accordance with the Animal Welfare Act, 7 U.S.C.
+The University of Illinois Urbana-Champaign is registered with the Secretary of Agriculture as a research facility in accordance with the Animal Welfare Act, 7 U.S.C.
 Sections 2131-2159 and maintains an animal welfare assurance with the Office of Laboratory Animal Welfare, National Institutes of Health.

 This policy applies to all members of the campus community, including but not limited to university employees, adjunct and clinical faculty, visiting faculty, postdoctoral appointees, visiting scholars, visiting scientists, students, contractors, subcontractors, and visitors engaged in the care or use of live vertebrate animals in university-sponsored activities conducted in campus facilities or at off-campus locations.